icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 - **Returns**:
   - A variant of `list` which is a  `vec principals` which the Subscriber should accept notifications from.
-  - or variant `icrc75` which is a `ICRC75Item` that points to a canister and namespace that contains the valid Broadcasters
+  - or variant `icrc75` which is an `ICRC75Item` that points to a canister and namespace that contains the valid Broadcasters

 #### icrc72_get_publishers